BackLocal/csv-converter/README.md

 Converts inventory .csv files to a format Google Merchant will except for local feed uploads.
 This includes deleting unecesasry column attributes, getting rid of null values, and renaming column attributes according to [Google standards](https://support.google.com/merchants/answer/7052112?visit_id=637841690100276276-3785271917&rd=1#zippy=) This will help make the manual process of regularly uploading client's inventory to the local product listing a little easier.
 Until the creation of a connection with each client's POS system through an API, you will still have to manually go to the POS system and download the inventory as a .csv file, then run this script to reformat the file, then manually go into Google Merchant Center and upload the new .csv file (found on your local machine) as a supplemental feed to the local product lisitng.

 # Installation
-To create more Python scripts to run on future client's .csv inventory files, first you need to install pandas and jupyterlab by running these commands on your local machines terminal.
+To create more Python scripts to run on future client's .csv inventory files, first you need to install pandas, regex, and jupyterlab by running these commands on your local machines terminal.

 `pip install pandas`
+`pip install regex`
 `pip install jupyterlab`

 Then run `jupyter-lab` to start JupyterLab in your browser.
 A new window will open where you can begin to edit code.